by Iida Pirttiniemi

 Homelessness in New York City has reached the highest levels since the Great Depression in 1930s.
 Every night almost 64,000 people sleep in the New York City municipal shelter system.
 Nearly 1 in every 121 New Yorkers is homeless.

 Charlee Newman, the founder of the non-profit organization Rise of Broken Women, used to be one of them.
 As a domestic violence survivor, she became homeless in 2008.
 It was a Friday afternoon and she had nowhere to go, so she spent the night sleeping in the A train before being able to get a spot at a Drop-in Center.
 The whole experience was shocking and devastating.

 - It felt like being on a rollercoaster blindfolded, and I just kept telling myself to stay in control and not give up, Newman says.

-Newman quickly realized that being homeless is an abusive in itself.
+Newman quickly realized that being homeless is an abuse in itself.
 During the two years that she spent at the Drop-in Center; she came to realize that she wanted to start an organization to help women who are facing similar difficulties she faced.
 That is how the story of Rise of Broken Women first began.

 Homeless Periods: A Problem of Poverty, Dignity, and Feminine Hygiene

-- Just imagine if you will, how would you feel if you had to use dirty rags, newspapers or whatever you could get your hands on, to use during your menstrual cycle?
+- Just imagine if you will, how would you feel if you had to use dirty rags, newspapers or whatever you could get your hands on, to use during your menstrual period?
 This does not only affect the women physically it is affecting them mentally, socially, emotionally and environmentally, Newman says.

 - I remember once in a shelter there was a woman who was asking the guard for menstrual hygiene products.
 The guard told her to go to the toilet to get some toilet paper and use that, and the woman was devastated.
 There are homeless women whose daughters must miss school every time they have their periods because the family can’t afford pads or tampons, she continues.